cyverse-archive/NotificationAgent/README.markdown

 The HTTP method used for the request should be a POST.
 The request body should be JSON that looks something like the following:

     {
       "action" : "update-system-notification",
       "success" : true,
       "system-notification" : {
         "type" : "warning",
         "message" : "This is a warning",
         "deactivation-date" : "Mon Dec 02 2013 12:00:00 GMT-0700 (MST)",
         "activation-date" : "Mon Dec 02 2013 12:00:00 GMT-0700 (MST)",
         "dismissible" : false,
         "logins-disabled" : false
       }
     }

 All keys are optional.

-The response body for a successful addition will look something like the following:
+The response body for a successful update will look something like the following:

     {
       "activation_date": "Tue Apr 09 2013 15:17:54 GMT-0700 (MST)",
       "date_created": "Tue Apr 09 2013 22:17:54 GMT-0700 (MST)",
       "deactivation_date": "Mon Dec 02 2013 12:00:00 GMT-0700 (MST)",